Nicolae Constantin Batzaria: Memoirs and essays

 In other works, Batzaria expanded his range, covering the various problems of modernity and cultural identity.
-România văzută de departe, described by D. I. Cucu as a "balm" for patriotic feeling, illustrated with specific examples the hopes and aspirations of philo-Romanians abroad: a Romanian-Bulgarian priest, a Timok Romanian mayor, an Aromanian schoolteacher, etc. The 1942 series of essays offered some of Batzaria's final comments on the issue of Aromanian politics.
-Although he offered implicit recognition to the existence of an "Aromanian dialect", Batzaria noted that Romanian had always been seen by him and his colleagues as the natural expression of Aromanian culture.
+România văzută de departe, described by Cucu as a "balm" for patriotic feeling, illustrated with specific examples the hopes and aspirations of philo-Romanians abroad: a Romanian-Bulgarian priest, a Timok Romanian mayor, an Aromanian schoolteacher, etc. The 1942 series of essays offered some of Batzaria's final comments on the issue of Aromanian politics.
+Although he offered implicit recognition of the existence of an "Aromanian dialect", Batzaria noted that Romanian had always been seen by him and his colleagues as the natural expression of Aromanian culture.
 On the occasion, he referred to "the Romanian minorities" of the Balkans as "the most wronged and persecuted" Balkan communities.

 Legacy

-The work of Nicolae Constantin Batzaria was the subject of critical reevaluation during the last decades of the communist regime, when Romania was ruled by Nicolae Ceaușescu.
-Writing at the time, Kemal H. Karpat argued: "Lately there seems to be a revived interest in [Batzaria's] children's stories."
-During the period, Romania's literary scene included several authors whose talents had been first noticed by Batzaria when, as children, they sent him their debut works.
-Such figures include Ștefan Cazimir, Barbu Cioculescu and Mioara Cremene.

-Batzaria's various works for junior readers were published in several editions beginning in the late 1960s, and included reprints of Povești de aur with illustrations by Lívia Rusz.
-Writing the preface to one such reprint, Gica Iuteș defined Batzaria as "one of the eminent Aromanian scholars" and "a master of the clever word", while simply noting that he had "died in Bucharest in the year 1952."
+Batzaria's contributions as a writer underwent critical reevaluation during the last decades of the communist regime, when Romania was ruled upon by Nicolae Ceaușescu.
+Writing at the time, Karpat argued: "Lately there seems to be a revived interest in [Batzaria's] children's stories."
+In a 1968 memoir of childhood and its pastimes, communist poet Veronica Porumbacu spoke of Batzaria as "my weekly friend".
+During that period, Romania's literary scene included several authors whose talents had been first noticed by Batzaria when, as children, they sent him their debut works.
+Such figures include Ștefan Cazimir, Barbu Cioculescu, Mioara Cremene, and Tudor George.
+Iorda reprised Haplea with a short comic book that appeared in 1971; in this incarnation, the captions were penned by another humorist, Tudor Mușatescu.
+Batzaria's works for junior readers were published in several editions beginning in the late 1960s, and included reprints of Povești de aur with illustrations by Lívia Rusz.
+Writing the preface to one such reprint, Gica Iuteș defined Batzaria as "one of the eminent Aromanian scholars" and "a master of the clever word", while simply noting that he had "died in Bucharest in the year 1952".
 Similarly, the 1979 Dicționarul cronologic al literaturii române ("Chronological Dictionary of Romanian Literature") discussed Batzaria, but gave no clue as to his death.

+An Aromanian-themed Radio Romania show, aired in April 1984, included a record of Toma Caragiu reciting from the Părăvulii.
+In 1985, Cândroveanu hosted samples from the same work in his anthology of Aromanian poems.
+In an overview published that same year, critic Viniciu Gafița assessed that Batzaria was one of the authors without whom "childhood can't even be imagined".
+These editions ran parallel to those put out in Fayetteville, New York by Tiberius Cunia, which Cândroveanu chronicled in Luceafărul.
 In tandem with this official recovery, Batzaria's work became an inspiration for the dissident poet Mircea Dinescu, the author of a clandestinely circulated satire which compared Ceaușescu to Haplea and referred to both as figures of destruction.